mikepenz/wallsplash-android/README.md

 #Restrictions

-You can use this project for any app you like, with the following restrictions:
+See the license section for a detailed information about the used license and allowed / disallowed thing.

+In short:
+* You can modify / change / and reshare this (ShareAlike)
-* It has to be free
+* You are allowed to used it in any free application (NonCommercial)
-* You have to give credits
+* You have to give credits (Attribution)
 * You are not allowed to use the included API as image source

 #Credits